 Trust us, none of these are a good look and you definitely don’t want to overdo it!
-Instead, we recommend you limit manual exfoliation (try our Micro Cleanse Super Scrub) to 2-3 times a week, and chemical exfoliation (try our cult fave Liquid Gold) to 2-3 different nights a week.
+Instead, we recommend you limit manual exfoliation (try our Micro Super Scrub) to twice per week, and chemical exfoliation (try our cult fave Liquid Gold) to 2-3 alternate nights a week.

 Mistake #3 – I only use one type of exfoliant

 As you may have picked up already, there’s more than one type of exfoliant.
 The one which is best known would have to be manual or physical exfoliation.
-That’s your scrub variety that has little chunks in it to help dislodge “gunk” and loose dead skin cells from the surface of your skin.
+That’s your scrub variety that has little beads in it to help dislodge dirt and debris, and loosen dead skin from the surface.

 Next up is chemical exfoliation; this utilises an acid.
 While it sounds scary, we promise it’s not!
 There are a few types of chemical exfoliants.
-One of our faves is Glycolic Acid, which you’ll find in our cult classic Liquid Gold.
-This water-soluble acid, which can be found naturally in plants such as sugar beets and sugar cane, works to break down the glue that sticks dead skin cells together, thus allowing them to detach from the outer layer of your skin more easily.
+One of our favouties is Glycolic Acid, which you’ll find in our cult classic Liquid Gold.
+This water-soluble acid, which can be synthetic, or found naturally in plants such as sugar beets and sugar cane, works to break down the glue that sticks dead skin to the surface of the face, thus allowing them to detach from the outer layer of your skin more easily.

 You can find out more about the types of exfoliation here.